 CNA courses offered each fall and spring semester

-The deadline for the Fall 2022 CNA class is: TBD
+The deadline for the Spring 2022 class is January 3rd.

 Prospective CNA Students: